We have a new exciting city tour. Our hop on/hop off feature is currently not available. Read our tour updates & safety information.

 The United States Botanic Garden is located on the grounds of the United States Capitol, and home to an array of bright foliage, a butterfly garden and even beekeeping classes.
 For kids, the Children’s Garden features an imaginative courtyard and unique opportunities for learning about the natural world.
 If you’re interested in gardening tips or taking a look into the world of carnivorous plants, the U.S. Botanic Garden is a creative, green space for families to enjoy.

 Washington, DC is home to many famous monuments and memorials.
-Hop off at Stop #13 with your family and visit the Lincoln Memorial, Vietnam Veterans Memorial, Korean War Memorial and WWII Memorial.
+Visit the Lincoln Memorial, Vietnam Veterans Memorial, Korean War Memorial and WWII Memorial.
 If you can’t fit in a tour of the monuments during the day, try our Monuments by Moonlight tour to see them fully illuminated at night.

 Part of the Smithsonian Institution, the National Museum of American History is dedicated to preserving the heritage of the United States and home to an impressive collection of artifacts and stories.
 Journey to the second floor to see the original Star Spangled Banner Flag or check out Dorothy’s ruby slippers from The Wizard of Oz.
 Visitors of all ages will enjoy the eclectic and memorable assortment of artifacts from the nation’s past and present.